nothembah/Curls-and-Coils/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Info
-This project is a simple twitter bot that retweets, likes and replies to tweets with specific keywords.
-This was developed for learning purposes and to demonstrate my skills with the included programming languages in website form.
+This project is a simple twitter bot that retweets and likes tweets with specific keywords.
+This was developed for learning purposes and to demonstrate my skills with the included programming language.

 ## Technologies
 Project is created with: